Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 3 September

 Nine people were killed by Russian shelling in Kostiantynivka.
 One person was killed in a Russian air attack in Khmelnytskyi Oblast.
-The Polish military said that two drones temporarily entered the country's airspace during a Russian air attack on western and central Ukraine.
+The Polish military said two drones temporarily entered the country's airspace during a Russian air attack on western and central Ukraine.

-The Ukrainian Navy claimed to have destroyed a Russian naval speedboat that was attempting to unload airborne soldiers at the Tendra Spit, killing seven soldiers and injuring four others.
+The Ukrainian Navy claimed to have destroyed a Russian naval speedboat attempting to unload airborne soldiers at the Tendra Spit, killing seven soldiers and injuring four others.

 A Russian court-martial sentenced four Ukrainian POWs captured in Bryansk Oblast to up to 28 years' imprisonment on charges of conducting sabotage and reconnaissance operations against military and industrial facilities within Russia.
-It also sentenced Telegram channel administrators Heorhiy Levchenko (Ria-Melitopol) and Vladyslav Gershon (Melitopol tse Ukraina) Melitopol to up to 16 years' and 15 years' imprisonment for spying on Russian positions and distributing anti-Russian propaganda on Telegram.
+It also sentenced Telegram channel administrators Heorhiy Levchenko (Ria-Melitopol) and Vladyslav Gershon (Melitopol tse Ukraina) of Melitopol to up to 16 years' and 15 years' imprisonment for spying on Russian positions and distributing anti-Russian propaganda on Telegram.

-The Danish government announced that production of solid rocket fuel for the Ukrainian FP-5 Flamingo missile will start in Denmark from 1 December 2025.
+The Danish government announced production of solid rocket fuel for the Ukrainian FP-5 Flamingo missile will start in Denmark from 1 December 2025.

-Geolocated footage showed that Russian forces took the village of Oleksandro-Shultyne, near Kostiantynivka.
+Geolocated footage showed Russian forces took the village of Oleksandro-Shultyne near Kostiantynivka.